The Isle of Skye

 9. Just of the north coast of the Isle of Skye, in a part of the North Sea called the Minch, there are poetic Blue Men living in the water who love to wreck ships and eat the Sailors. (note to self, stay out of the water)

-9 of the most beautiful places to visit on the Isle of Skye
+The 9 Must-See Locations on the Isle of Skye

 • Duntulm Castle